bochap/bochap.com/content/posts/1728057192987-go-for-go/index.md

 Before we can build Go from source, we need a special ingredient: a Go compiler!
 Think of it as needing an oven to bake a cake.
 So let's head to the official Go Website to obtain the binary.

 1. **Get the binary:** Head to the official Go downloads page [here](https://go.dev/dl/).
 You'll find pre-compiled Go binaries for various systems.
 Since we're on a MacBook M1, we'll use the go1.23.2.darwin-arm64.tar.gz archive.
 This gives us a ready-to-use Go toolchain.
-2. **Why the archive?** We're choosing the `.tar.gz` archive over the `.pkg` installer prevent installation of Go into the system wide folders and maintain a clean setup.
+2. **Why the archive?:** We're choosing the `.tar.gz` archive over the `.pkg` installer prevent installation of Go into the system wide folders and maintain a clean setup.
 3. **Get ready to download:** To avoid extra steps and potential interruptions from macOS security prompts, we'll use `curl` to download the Go archive.
 This method provides a smoother, more efficient compilation experience.
 Copy the URL for the `tar.gz` file from the Go downloads page, as we'll need it for the curl command.

 <figure>